veliglmz/simple-diffusion-model/README.md

 # Python Implementation of a Simple Diffusion Model
 This code is an unofficial Python implementation of [Denoising Diffusion Probabilistic Models](https://arxiv.org/abs/2006.11239).
 I trained a simple model with a generated spiral train data.
-I tested it using Gaussian distribution.
+I tested it using uniform distribution on the interval [0, 1).

 ## Installation
 * Clone the repository.